 Creating Consequence of Failure Ratings

 As with the probability of failure of an asset, the consequence of failure of that asset also needs to be quantified.
-Assets should be assigned a consequence of failure rating just like they are assigned a probability of failure rating.
 Systems can quantify the consequence of failure by creating a rating structure that includes a numeric rating and a degree of impact description for each rating.
 From an implementation perspective, it may be easiest to use the same scale for both consequence and probability of failure.
-If a 1 to 5 scale was used for probability of failure, systems may want to use a 1 to 5 scale for the consequence of failure, but it is not necessary to do it this way.
-If a system wishes to weight one of the factors more heavily than the other, it is possible to have a 1 to 5 rating for probability of failure and 1 to 10 rating for consequence of failure or vice versa.
+If a 1 to 5 scale was used for probability of failure, systems may want to use a 1 to 5 scale for the consequence of failure.
+If a system wishes to weigh one of the factors more heavily than the other, it is possible to have a 1 to 5 rating for probability of failure and 1 to 10 rating for consequence of failure or vice versa.
 If the scale is 1 to 5 for both probability and consequence, the overall risk will be between 1 and 25.
 A rating of “0” is never used because it would result in an overall risk of 0 and no asset is completely without any risk of failure or consequence of failure.

-One of the best ways to develop standardized criteria is to engage a cross-section of system personnel who have different viewpoints and different experiences with the assets.
-Staff should choose a rating scale, such as 1 to 5 or 1 to 10, and keep the descriptions broad enough so the ratings can apply to any assets (gray and green) in the system.
+One of the best ways to develop standardized criteria is to engage a cross-section of utility staff who have different perspectives and different experiences with the assets.
+Staff should choose a rating scale, such as 1 to 5 or 1 to 10, and keep the descriptions broad enough so the ratings can apply to any assets (gray and green) in the utility.
 Creating these ratings does not have to be a long, time-intensive activity.
 A small system should be able to complete the process of developing the rating structure by meeting a few times for a few hours each.
 A larger system may take longer and may wish to have a more extensive rating system.

-Once developed, staff will use the structure to assign a rating to each asset based on the significance of the consequences.
-Three examples of possible rating structures are shown below.
-Two use a 1 to 5 scale and the third a 1 to 4 scale with the lowest number being the lowest probability and the highest number being the highest probability.
+Once developed, staff will use the structure to assign a rating to each asset based on the type and level of consequences a utility may experience if an asset fails.
+See the following examples of possible rating structures below.
+In these examples, 1 is the lowest probability of failure.

 Table 4: Consequence of failure ratings with descriptions